MrRobinOfficial/Guide-UnrealEngine/README.md

 Using the appropriate combination of soft and hard references allows for efficient management of asset dependencies, optimizing memory usage, and providing flexibility in loading and unloading assets during runtime.

-There is a tool (inside the engine) called [Reference Viewer](https://docs.unrealengine.com/5.2/en-US/finding-asset-references-in-unreal-engine/), which allows looking at the reference chain.
+[Reference Viewer](https://docs.unrealengine.com/5.2/en-US/finding-asset-references-in-unreal-engine/) is a tool inside the editor, which allows you to look at the reference chain with a particular asset.
 Both hard and soft references.
-This helps to figure it out which is loading which.
+This tool helps you to figure it out which is loading which and what chain dependencies it has.

-There is also another tool (inside the engine) called [Size Map](https://dev.epicgames.com/community/learning/tutorials/r4y7/unreal-engine-size-map), which allows looking at the total and independent size of different assets, which has been loaded by the asset.
+[Size Map](https://dev.epicgames.com/community/learning/tutorials/r4y7/unreal-engine-size-map) is another tool inside the editor, which allows you to look at the total and independent size of different assets, which has been loaded by the main asset.
+For example, you can see how big the character [memory footprint](https://en.wikipedia.org/wiki/Memory_footprint) is (with all the textures and skeletal mesh).

 You can read more about soft and hard references in article called [Hard References & Reasons to Avoid Them by raharuu](https://raharuu.github.io/unreal/hard-references-reasons-avoid/).